Air Traffic Organization: Facilities

-The FAA Mike Monroney Aeronautical Center in Oklahoma City is best known for the FAA Academy, which provides technical and managerial training and development for the FAA workforce and the aviation community.
+The Mike Monroney Aeronautical Center in Oklahoma City is best known for the FAA Academy, which provides technical and managerial training and development for the FAA workforce and the aviation community.
 Notably, the Academy trains new air traffic controllers.

 The Aeronautical Center also houses the Civil Aerospace Medical Institute, which is involved in such diverse aviation matters as drop-down oxygen masks, emergency lighting, water evacuation plans and crash tests; the FAA Logistics Center, which offers repair and technical support for air traffic control equipment and aircraft for the U.S. and 44 other countries; the Transportation Safety Institute, which examines aviation safety; and the Civil Aviation Registry, which records every privately owned U.S. plane and licensed pilot.

-Next Generation Air Transportation System (NextGen)
+Next Generation Air Transportation System

 The future of U.S. aviation is the Next Generation Air Transportation System, or NextGen.
 In the 21st century, the growing global demand for aviation, development of new and exciting airborne vehicles, and security and environmental concerns, are going to require a new kind of aviation system.

-That's why there is a concerted effort by the United States to design, plan and build NextGen.
+That's why there is a concerted effort by the United States to design, plan, and build NextGen.

 NextGen is a wide-ranging transformation of the entire national air transportation system – not just certain pieces of it – to meet future demands and avoid gridlock in the sky and at airports.
 State-of-the-art technology, new procedures, and new airport infrastructure will allow the U.S. Federal Aviation Administration (FAA) to safely handle dramatic increases in the number and type of aircraft, without being overwhelmed by congestion.
 NextGen is a curb-to-curb transformation of the U.S. air transportation system.
-This transformation involves going from today's ground-based, human-dependent communications, navigation, and surveillance system to one that takes advantage of satellite navigation and surveillance, digital communications and advanced networking.
+This transformation involves going from today's ground-based, human-dependent communications, navigation, and surveillance system to one that takes advantage of satellite navigation and surveillance, digital communications, and advanced networking.
 It shifts some decision-making from the ground to the cockpit.

 NextGen is consistent with the FAA's mission to maintain the safest, most efficient national airspace system possible.
 The FAA does this by enforcing aviation safety regulations, and certifying 320,000 aircraft and over 700,000 pilots.
 The FAA provides air traffic control services, handling about 55,000 flights per day, and serving over 700 million passengers a year.
 NextGen Through Multi-Agency Involvement As part of the NextGen effort, the FAA is working closely with several government agencies that make up the Joint Planning and Development Office.
-JPDO includes the U.S. departments of Transportation, Defense, Homeland Security and Commerce; the White House Office of Science and Technology Policy; and the National Aeronautics and Space Administration.
+JPDO includes the U.S. Department of Transportation, Defense, Homeland Security and Commerce; the White House Office of Science and Technology Policy; and the National Aeronautics and Space Administration.

 NextGen cannot be realized by government efforts alone.
 More than 200 industry members are involved at every stage of NextGen's development through the NextGen Institute.
 This is an unprecedented government-industry partnership on such a large-scale initiative.